oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     ```
     <user> can be found in the text file as 'user'
     <tenancy> can be found in the text file as 'tenancy'
-    <private_key> can be found as the contents .pem file that does not have the '_public' extention.
+    <private_key> can be found as the contents .pem file that does not have the '_public' extension.
-    <fingerprint> can be found in the textfile as 'fingerprint'
+    <fingerprint> can be found in the text file as 'fingerprint'

     ```